Davsan88/guidesAndNotes/aws_practitioner.md

 ### CloudFormation
 AWS CloudFormation is a service that enables you to model and set up your AWS resources using templates, automating the process of resource creation and management.

+### CDK (Cloud Development Kit)
+The AWS Cloud Development Kit (CDK) is an open-source software development framework that allows you to define cloud infrastructure using familiar programming languages.